 Democrats are describing the VAWA debate as the next skirmish in what they are peddling as a Republican “War on Women.”
 Why are they so wedded to the “War on Women?”
 “It’s important to point out why the White House is doing this,” my boss, Sabrina Schaeffer, executive director of IWF, said to Stiles.
 “Unmarried women.
 They are a critical base for Democrats, and the basis for the ‘War on Women.’
 What’s concerning is that it worked.”

-The VAWA debate will undoubtedly used by Democrats to appeal to single women.
+The VAWA debate will undoubtedly be cynically used by Democrats to appeal to single women.
 This political ploy will be far more important to them than discussing whether VAWA, as written, is the best vehicle for protecting women or whether the $400,000 plus spent yearly on VAWA projects is the best use of the money.

 The press, unwilling to get behind the political name-calling and actually explore these matters, will help them.